cacjs/cac/README.md

 Add a global option.

-The option also accepts a third argument `config` for addtional config:
+The option also accepts a third argument `config` for addtional option config:

 - `config.default`: Default value for the option.
 - `config.coerce`: `(value: any) => newValue` A function to process the option value.